jbahamon/jbahamon.github.io/_posts/2021-02-27-menus-inventories-and-items.markdown

 points](https://tvtropes.org/pmwiki/pmwiki.php/Main/SavePoint) (Radiant
 Historia): this submenu would be disabled at other times.
-Some take a mixed approach, letting the player save anytime while in the World Scene, but only at specific points while in the Local Scene (Final Fantasy 6, Chrono Trigger).
+Some take a mixed approach, letting the player save anytime while in the World Scene, but only at specific points while in the Local Scene (Final Fantasy VI, Chrono Trigger).

 ### Config